OrmazdFR/66-discipline/README.md

 Studies have shown that the human brain needs in average **66 days to make/brake an habit**.
 And wether you create or brake one, you need **discipline**.

 ## How does it work?
-You choose **how long** you want to take to improve yourself, **what tasks** you want to do each day, and wether they are **optionnal or mandatory**, then you come back every day to check if you have done them.
+You choose **how long** you want to take to improve yourself, **what tasks** you want to do each day, and wether they are **optional or mandatory**, then you come back every day to check if you have done them.

 You must be **honest with yourself** and tell when the tasks have not been accomplished, as well as coming every day.
 That is the whole point of the app, after all!
 If you don't come back every day, all tasks between last time you came and the time you're back will be counted as failed (so you will be losing points as well).